Blackbox Dataset Inference for LLM: Evaluation

 \textbf{Discussion:} Our evaluations above suggest that using more reference models with diversified architectures enhances the accuracy of our method.
 Yet, it does not mean we should endlessly increase reference models and their architectures.
 A clear trend unveiled in~\autoref{fig:ref-tainted-change} is that a larger family of reference models result in fewer tainted samples.
 When using 7 architectures with 2 models for each architecture, we often end up with fewer than 50 tainted samples in total.
 Decisions based on such a limited sample size are vulnerable to even minor disturbances.
 For instance, flipping of a small number of negative sample to positive ones due to randomness could overturn the inference result.
+Additionally, regarding hyperparameters, the batch size has no impact on our method.
+However, an insufficient number of training epochs can degrade the quality of the tainted samples.
+Increasing the number of training epochs helps filter out false positives of tainted samples and select more true positives, and hence improves the performance of our method.